citp/privacy-policy-historical/h/he/hea/heartfoundation.org.au.md

-> *The following text is extracted and transformed from the heartfoundation.org.au privacy policy that was archived on 2011-04-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110406114624id_/http%3A//www.heartfoundation.org.au/About_Us/Privacy_Policy/Pages/default.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the heartfoundation.org.au privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101222510id_/http%3A//www.heartfoundation.org.au/Important-info/Pages/Privacy-policy.aspx) for the most accurate reproduction.*

+# Privacy policy

-# Public Privacy Statement
+Public Privacy Statement

 Updated: 20 May 2005